tannerbyers/current-tanner-website-v8/posts/edi-trail.md

-Requires SDK for sending A/B Data and validation requests from Node js system Requires backend server running
+Requires SDK for sending A/B Data and validation requests from Node js system Requires backend server running to receive
-Requires UI running to make experiments and such
+Requires UI (react) to configure A/B Testing and view results